mkorthof/chrupd/README.md

 EXAMPLE: .\chrupd.cmd -editor Nik -channel stable [-crTask]

-NOTES:   Options "editor" and "channel" need an argument (CasE Sensive)
+NOTES:   - Options "editor" and "channel" need an argument (CasE Sensive)
+         - Option "tsMode" task scheduler modes: unset Default=Auto(Detect OS),
+             or: 1=Normal(Windows8+), 2=Legacy(Win7), 3=Command(WinXP)
-         Schedule "xxTask" options can also be used without any other options Options can be set permanently using variables inside script
+         - Schedule "xxTask" options can also be used without any other options
+         - Options can be set permanently using variables inside script

 </pre>